 Return to Learn Plan

-We are pleased to issue the Forest Hills Public Schools Return to Learn plan.
+The Forest Hills Public Schools released its Return to Learn plan in August of 2020.
 Included in this plan are the details for how our schools will operate under each of the six phases of Michigan’s reopening plan, the MI Safe Start plan.